 In the United States, brain cancers account for 1 in every 100 cancer diagnoses.
 Gliomas, which originate in glial cells, the cells that support and protect neurons, account for about 70% of brain cancers.
 Astrocytoma tumors originate in glial cells called astrocytes, the multitudinous star-shaped cells involved in cell repair and nutrient transport, whereas meningiomas are tumors that begin in the thin membranes covering the brain and spinal cord called meninges.
-Although more than half of brain tumors are benign, invasive brain cancers may crowd out healthy cells, exert pressure on the brain, and spread to other parts of the brain or body.
+As brain tumors grow, they can cause a wide array of challenging symptoms for patients due to pressure in the brain and/or interference with normal brain function.
+Most brain cancers are invasive and may crowd out healthy cells and damage normal tissue, although they rarely spread to other parts of the body.

 In children, brain cancer is the second most common form of cancer, and accounts for 27% of all pediatric cancers in the United States.
-It is the most common form of solid tumors and the leading cause of death from solid tumors among children.
+It is the most common form of solid tumors and the leading cause of death from cancer among children.

 It is estimated that 1 in 161 individuals born today will develop brain or nervous system cancer at some point in their lives.
-In the U.S., 22,910 men and women are diagnosed with cancer of the brain and nervous system every year, and 13,700 deaths are caused by the disease.
-The overall 5-year survival rate between 2002 and 2008 was 33.5 percent.
+In the U.S., 23,380 men and women are diagnosed with cancer of the brain and nervous system every year, and 14,320 deaths are caused by the disease.
 Although significant advances have been made in understanding the biology of brain cancers—as well as in tumor diagnosis, treatments, and quality of life of patients with the disease—the mortality rate for brain cancer has remained steady for more than 30 years.
 The cause of brain tumors is not yet understood.

-Glioblastoma multiforme (GBM) is the most dangerous and aggressive form of brain cancer.
+Glioblastoma (GBM) is the most dangerous and aggressive form of brain cancer.
 GBM patients typically have short-term life expectancies; few will live to see three years after diagnosis.
 For newly diagnosed GBM patients treated with current standard of care, median progression free survival is just 6.9 months, and median overall survival is 14.6 months.
-Only 26.5% of newly diagnosed GBM patients live beyond 24 months, and just 16% of patients survive more than 3 years.
+Only a quarter of newly diagnosed GBM patients survive for 24 months, and under 10% of patients survive more than 5 years.

-In 2005, temozolomide (Temodar) was approved to treat newly diagnosed GBM patients based on a randomized phase III clinical study showed that it added 2.5 months to the median survival of patients.
+In 2005, temozolomide (Temodar) was approved to treat newly diagnosed GBM patients based on a randomized phase III clinical study that showed that it added 2.5 months to the median survival of patients.
+However, over 50% of GBM tumors generate a DNA repair protein called MGMT (methylguanine methyltransferase) that effectively neutralizes temozolomide chemotherapy.
+These patients derive negligible therapeutic benefit from the addition of temozolomide to their treatment.
 In 2009, bevacizumab (Avastin) was granted accelerated approval for the treatment of GBM patients whose cancers had recurred, based on results from two open label, phase II studies.
 Although 26% of patients who received bevacizumab had partial responses, most lasted less than six months and there was no evidence of improvement in overall survival.
-Moreover, approximately half of patients treated had severe adverse events (grade 3 or 4), highlighting the urgent need to identify safer and more effective treatments for this disease.

 Immunotherapies in Development